daniil/full-stack-js-docker-tutorial/README.md

 ## Dockerfile

 Dockerfile is a blueprint on which the Docker image is built.
 When the built image is running, it is called a container.

+Dockerfile usually contains the environment setup for one or several apps, ie: server software, copying app files, installing dependencies, running the app.

 Here is the `Dockerfile` for our api-server: